HollenderGroup/Bioaccumulation_TK-receptor-arrhenius1/README.md

 How to run the model simulations?
 Navigate to "BYOM/TK_receptor_arrhenius1", run "pathdefine.m", use any script (i.e. "byom_temp_thi_Run1_Amb.m") as your template.

+Data availability:
+All raw data are provided in SI_B ("raths_thi_temp_SI B.xlsx") in the present repository.

 *https://doi.org/10.1021/acs.est.3c01891